abderraouf-metidji/MySokoban/README.md

 # MySokoban

-Sokoban game project that is not finished - the game works with reset (R), next (N) and previous(N) levels.
+Sokoban game project that is not finished - the game works with reset (R), next (N) and previous(P) levels.